elia-azar/RIO203/README.md

 home_3# sudo ./local-server-3
 ```
 Now, the 3 smart homes are up and running, and can answer to requests.
-It should be noted that @@ pseudo-sensors@@ were used due to the encountered problem with FitIoT.
+It should be noted that **pseudo-sensors** were used due to the encountered problem with FitIoT.

 ## RPi
 Smart city applications are emulated by using a RPi connected to several sensors via a breadboard.
 The following is a list of the connected objects: